chriscconte/capsnet-segmentation/README.md

 #### By: Chris Conte, Kaveh Issapour, and Andrew Sohn
 #### Deep Learning Final Project

+#### Original Paper
+The idea for this Netowrk came from Sara Sabour, Nicholas Frosst, and Geoffrey Hinton's Paper, Dynamic Routing Between Capsules.
+This paper can be found here: https://arxiv.org/abs/1710.09829 .

+####

 #### Introduction

 Human vision excels at both focusing on objects within a noisy environment and identifying object shapes regardless of the orientation, size or angle.
 The current understanding of how we do so effectively is to build images based on a few carefully selected fixation points [1].
 Further, current literature takes the approach of progressively characterizing specific features that we know to belong to different items [2].
 Current approaches have used convolutional neural networks to great effect in a limited number of cases.
 They however struggle in identifying objects in three dimensions that are from different angles, or two dimensional objects that have had severe affine transformations, like those found in CAPTCHA images.
 They also struggle to identify highly overlapping images, as they are reliant on building a specific set of sub-features for every image.